 What we learned from Dana: She is a luxury car owner that we can use to reach other BMW owners just like her.

 Great!
 Now that you’ve identified your persona, reaching your ideal audience will be that much clearer.
-Plan on using this information when writing content on your website and in your Facebook ads in order to engage with people just like your persona.
-Tailor and target your ads according to your persona’s interests and behaviors just like in this example, towards busy business owners such as Dana.
+Plan on using this information when writing content on your website and in your Facebook ads in order to engage with people just like the persona you created.
+Tailor and target your ads according to your persona’s interests and behaviors just like we’ve done here––towards busy business owners such as Dana.